pdx-cs-sound/synthkit/README.md

 # synthkit: Rust Synthesizer Components
 Copyright (c) 2019 Bart Massey

-**This is a work in progress** and does not do anything useful yet.
+**This is a work in progress** and is barely useful.

-This crate provides some components for building music synthesizers in Rust.
+This library crate provides some components for building music synthesizers in Rust.
+It is currently focused on sampling synthesis, but many of the components could be used in some other kind of synthesizer.

+The example `harmony` application plays a sample forever as three-part harmony: A3 A4 C#4.

 The example `samplr` application is a Rust "sampling synthesizer".
 That is, given a sound sample, it will play it at various pitches as keys are pressed on a MIDI keyboard.

-## Features
+## Status

-It is easier to list the features *not intended* for the
-MVP:

-* Multiple formats and styles of sample: currently hardcoded to 48Ksps, 1 channel, 16-bit samples.

-* Sampler:

-  * Correct loops: initial plan is to hardcode a loop interval at the end of the sample and interpolate in.
-This will sound terrible.
+* [x] Basic sampler auto-loop: tries to identify a reasonable loop point using correlation.

-  * Good interpolation / resampling: initial plan is strictly linear with no filtering.
+* [x] Basic interpolation / resampling: Uses a linear-interpolation and filtering algorithm by
+  Ron Nicholson.

-  * Autotuning: the intended sample frequency will be hardcoded to start.
+* [x] Primitive autotuning: measures the strongest sample frequency within a range of 110-1720Hz.

-* MIDI:
+* [x] Replace the callback interface of `portaudio-rs` with a blocking interface.

+* [ ] Full support for MIDI key-off messages.

-  * Support for MIDI messages other than key on-off.
+* [ ] Support for MIDI messages other than key on-off.

+* [ ] Re-entrant MIDI to support multiple separate MIDI sources.

+* [ ] Cleaned-up library interface suitable for use in programs other than the given examples.

+* [ ] Multiple formats and styles of sample (currently hardcoded to 48000 sps, 1 channel, 16-bit samples).

+* [ ] Reliable high-quality sampler auto-loop.

+* [ ] Up-front octave resampling for better interpolation
+  accuracy at the expense of memory.

+* [ ] Fancy autotuning: deal with harmonics and cover a larger range of sample frequencies.

-  * Replace the callback interface of `midir` with a blocking interface and use a reader thread.
-This is hard, since it will likely involve rewriting parts of `midir`.
+* [ ] Replace the callback interface of `midir` with a blocking interface and use a reader thread.
+(This is hard, since it will likely involve rewriting parts of `midir`.)

-* Player:

-  * Replace the callback interface of `portaudio-rs` with a blocking interface (like the C version of portaudio has) and use a player thread.
-This is hard, since it will likely involve rewriting parts of `portaudio-rs`.

-So basically, the first working version will be the most minimal thing that can enable making a plausible and vaguely interesting noise.
+## Acknowledgments

+Thanks to Ron Nicholson for the BASIC code for filtered linear interpolation which was adapted to become the heart of the resampler.
+Thanks to the PDX Rust group for valuable code feedback and suggestions.

 ## License